Green and gold switch grass with a blue sky background.

 Dates and Ongoing Activities

-Continuing throughout 2025, neighbors can expect to see work on-site Monday through Friday, between 7 a.m. to 5 p.m.
-Equipment moving forward will include a skid steer for several days at the end of July/early August, as well as regular standard maintenance equipment and crews.
+Continuing in early June 2026, neighbors can expect to see work on-site Monday through Friday, between 7 a.m. to 5 p.m.
+Equipment moving forward will include a skid steer for several days during early June, as well as regular standard maintenance equipment and crews.

 If you have any questions or concerns, please contact Tracy Ayres, Water Program Manager, 303-999-3820 ext.
 107.